 Songkran is the Thai New Year festival that is celebrated every April.
 The word Songkran means transformation or change.
-Thais will visit temples and pour water over Buddha statues which represents washing away the sins & bad luck and starting the New Year pure.
+Thai’s will visit temples and pour water over Buddha statues which represent washing away the sins & bad luck and starting the New Year pure.
 This is where the water festival had begun.
-April is the hottest time of year in Thailand and the perfect time for the world’s largest squirt gun fight.
+April is the hottest time of year in Thailand and the perfect time for the world’s largest squirt gunfight.

 Songkran in Thai เทศกาลสงกรานต์

-The streets will close while the young & old took over the streets of Thailand armed with loaded squirt guns and ice cold buckets of water.
-There is no festival like it anywhere else in the world and it definitely is a bucket list festival!
+The streets will close while the young & old take over the streets of Thailand armed with loaded squirt guns and ice-cold buckets of water.
+There is no festival like it anywhere else in the world, and it definitely is a bucket list festival!

 Where is the Songkran Festival Celebrated in Thailand?

-Songkran is celebrated throughout Thailand but there a few cities which throw the best Songkran festivals.
+Songkran is celebrated throughout Thailand, but there are a few cities that throw the best Songkran festivals.
 Here are the top 5 places to ring in the Thai New Year.

 Where is the best Songkran Festival?

-We have celebrated Songkran in Chiang twice both times heading down to Tha Pae gate and the Old City for a day and then a day in Nimman area.
-Both are great places to celebrate and we’d go back in heartbeat.
+We have celebrated Songkran in Chiang Mai twice, both times heading down to Tha Pae Gate and the Old City for a day and then a day in the Nimman area.
+Both are great places to celebrate, and we’d go back in heartbeat.